Kidney failure can be life threatening if not treated properly. Kidney failure is often associated with chronic health conditions such as:

 - Polycystic kidney disease

-A kidney transplant is one solution to treat a nonfunctioning kidney.
-Dialysis is another option if you are not qualified for a kidney transplant.
+Kidney transplant surgery is one option for treating kidney failure.
+Dialysis is another option for people who don't qualify for kidney transplant surgery.
 Speak with your doctor about your options.

 What is a kidney transplant?